Claus1/unigui/README.md

 ### Programming ###
 Unigui is the language and platform independent technology.
 This repo explains how to work with Unigui using Python and the tiny but optimal framework for that.
 Unigui web version is included in this library.
-Unigui for mobile and native platforms are in another repos.

 ### High level - Screen ###
 The program directory has to contain a screens folder which contains all screens which Unigui has to show.